I no longer keep “stuff” around; if an item is no longer utilitarian to me, I chuck it, sell it, give it away, or donate it to charity.

 So, instead of jacking with all that, I put it up for free on craigslist.
 “If you can haul it, you can have it.
 First come, first served.”

-Sometimes it’s worth the hundred bucks (or even more) I’d possibly get trying to sell something, to just have it out of my house, out of my life, and out of my mind, without me having to actually lift it, move it, or haul it myself, or having to barter with potential buyers.
+Sometimes it’s worth whatever money I’d possibly get trying to sell something, to just have it out of my house, out of my life, and out of my mind, without me having to actually lift it, move it, or haul it myself, or having to barter with potential buyers.
 When you take a good look at how much time, thought, and energy you’ll have wrapped up in the entire process of trying to sell it, you have to ask yourself: is it really worth it?
 Depending upon how busy you happen to be at the time, or how long the damn thing has been sitting there taking up space—both in your home, and in your mind—it may not be worth all the hassle to sell it.
 Just get rid of it.
 Put it up for free, most likely someone will rush over and take it off your hands for you.

-I probably don’t have to tell you what the verdict is, almost without exception…
+And I probably don’t have to tell you what the verdict is, almost without exception…

 In a recent article by Joshue Becker entitled 7 Common Problems Solved by Owning Less, published over at becomingminimalist.com, the author highlights some of the benefits of what I call “chuckfests,” such as saving money, saving time, saving space, and developing a greater appreciation for what (fewer things) we do have.